ohmjs/ohm/doc/api-reference.md

 ### Parse Nodes

 When a semantic action is invoked, the arguments are the child nodes of the current node, and `this` is bound to the current node.
-There are three types of node: _terminal_, _rule application_ nodes, and _"many"_ nodes.
+There are three types of node: _terminal_, _rule application_ nodes, and _iteration_ nodes.
 No matter what the type, a node `n` has the following methods and properties:

 <b><pre class="api">n.child(idx: number) &rarr; Node</pre></b>